Neuromuscular-blocking drug: Depolarizing blocking agents

 The prototypical depolarizing blocking drug is succinylcholine (suxamethonium).
 It is the only such drug used clinically.
 It has a rapid onset (30 seconds) but very short duration of action (5–10 minutes) because of hydrolysis by various cholinesterases (such as butyrylcholinesterase in the blood).
+The patient will experience fasciculation due to the depolarisation of muscle neuron fibres and seconds later, flaccid paralysis will occur.
 Succinylcholine was originally known as diacetylcholine because structurally it is composed of two acetylcholine molecules joined with a methyl group.
 Decamethonium is sometimes, but rarely, used in clinical practice.